akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 3:04 PM 12/15/2020
 Updated subcharacter pose applying mechanisms.
 Now hierarchy is affected after subcharacter.
+Avoid subcharacters that are a partial IK chain.
+Then IK targets may stay afloat after pose apply.

 9:44 PM 12/7/2020
 IK uses now updated solver.
 IK spine is updated in IK operations.
 Fixing and Unfixing do not use